According to the New York Department of Taxation and Finance:

 A Part-Year Resident is an individual that meets the definition of resident or nonresident for only part of the year.

 What if I am a resident and my spouse is not?

 If one spouse is a resident and the other is not, file separate New York returns.
 If you choose to file a married filing joint New York return, all income will be taxed as if both spouses are residents.
-To file separate returns within your account, you can file the federal return and wait for the return to be accepted.
-Then, change the filing status for the primary taxpayer and file a separate return for the first spouse.
-The second spouse will need to create a new account and file the separate state return in that account (if required to file).
+To file separate returns within your account, you can elect to change the filing status in the State Section under Basic Information.
+Please note you will not be able to electronically file a separate state return.

 For more information, please see: